Kelv01/requirement-analysis/README.md

 ---

-### **Non-functional Requirements**
+### Non-functional Requirements
 **Definition:**
-Describe *how the system should perform* rather than specific features — focusing on quality attributes like performance, security, and usability.
+Describe how the system should perform rather than specific features, focusing on quality attributes like performance, security, and usability.

 **Examples for Booking Management System:**